JairamSubhash/Travel_Website/README.md

 # Travel Website

-This project aims to predict heart disease in patients based on clinical parameters and medical data.
-By analyzing a dataset comprising various health metrics, we built a machine learning model achieving an accuracy rate of 88.5%.
-Early detection is crucial in mitigating heart disease risks, and our model contributes to improving diagnostic efficiency.

-This project a responsive travel website that covers both frontend and backend development using technologies - HTML, CSS, vanilla JavaScript, PHP, and MySQL database.
+This project is a responsive travel website that covers both frontend and backend development using technologies - HTML, CSS, vanilla JavaScript, PHP, and MySQL database.

 Features: